 - Standard height weight – 13 ounces

 The Advanced Armament AAC 762 SDN-6 Sound Suppressor is the only .308/7.62 Nato I presently own.

 Modular Driven Technologies MDT AICS Style 10RD 308/7.62 Polymer Magazine

-Vortex Optics have become tremendously popular in recent years.
-Performance at a given price point is said to be comparable to more expensive competition.
-I have zero experience with the brand so I figure what the heck.
+Vortex Optics has become tremendously popular in recent years.
+Performance at a given price point is said to be comparable to the more expensive competition.
+I have zero experience with the brand, so I figure what the heck.
 The Vortex Viper PST 4-16×50 Riflescopes with EBR-1 MOA PST-416S1 should suit my needs perfectly.

 MDT Chassis Accessory Rails – 5.0 Rail with QD Sling Point

 We need the MDT Chassis Accessory Rails – 5.0 Rail with QD Sling Point to utilize our Atlas Bipod.

 MDT CHASSIS MDT TAC21 20 inch Suppressed Modular Rifle